 - We are working hard to create the opportunity for children who enjoyed our program to go through it again.
 Furthermore, and farther down the road, our hope is to build our own swim team from JAAR participants.
 (Our logo has already been designed by a very talented young artist who is also a terrific swimmer!)
 That would allow for key demographics of neurodiverse youth to seize a new, positive opportunity.

-- It is important to JAAR to work with children’s parents/guardians to ensure they can swim and perform CPR.
+- It is important for JAAR to work with children’s parents/guardians to ensure they can swim and perform CPR.
 That allows for participants to have a built-in safety net in what is also a socio-economic problem: the parents of children who cannot swim often cannot swim themselves and are thus unable to help their children with water-safety.

 - One of JAAR's goals is to give children and families an emotionally safe space by employing a counselor, who would hold open office hours once a week.
 That will help us to appropriately handle emotional crises that may emerge and allow us to be a useful, factual, trustworthy resource for our families.
 Currently, we are working closely with the University of Oregon to discuss different ways we may be able to partner with a mental health professional.